By Jill Morgan

 Use indoor-style lights for your outdoor lighting design

 Soft, ambient lighting is every interior designer’s top tool for cosying up a room, so why should outside spaces be any different?
 With more of us spending time planning our new decking ideas and patios, we need quality lighting that will help us relax, read and entertain as well as create a warm and inviting atmosphere.

-Look at the styles of lamp and lighting you use indoors and bring them outdoors to add interest to your outdoor living space ideas.
+Look at the styles of lamp and lighting you use indoors and bring them outdoors to add interest to your outdoor living space ideas and the best garden furniture.
 Tina Mahony from Go Modern suggests, ‘If you have a favourite garden armchair chair opt for a garden floor lamp, just as you would do with an indoor chair.
 Outdoor pendant lights are now popular and look incredibly pretty hung from a tree, cast beautiful shadows and a warm ambient light.’